Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morphological evolution

 \subsection{Bars}

-We estimated the bar fractions as $f_\mathrm{bar} = N_\mathrm{bar}/N_\mathrm{disk}$, obtaining $\approx 16\%$ in the low-redshift bin and $\approx 3\%$ in the high-redshift bin.
+We estimated the bar fractions as $f_\mathrm{bar} = N_\mathrm{bar}/N_\mathrm{disk}$, obtaining $\approx 0.16\pm0.05$ in the low-redshift bin and $\approx 0.03\pm0.03$ in the high-redshift bin.
 This overall decline with redshift is consistent with theoretical expectations that bars form more readily in dynamically cold, well-settled disks, which become increasingly common at lower redshifts.
-Supporting this, \citet{Sheth_2008} found that bar fractions exceed 60\% at $z\approx 0$, but are expected to decline toward earlier epochs due to higher gas fractions and increased turbulence in young disks.
+Supporting this, \citet{Sheth_2008} found that bar fractions exceed 0.60 at $z\approx 0$, but are expected to decline toward earlier epochs due to higher gas fractions and increased turbulence in young disks.
+Stellar population studies of local barred galaxies also support this physical picture: \citet{de-Safreitas_2025} inferred that many bars were already in place at high redshift, showing cumulative bar fractions at a given redshift that are broadly consistent with morphological studies, based on their backward extrapolations.